Operation Hands Up

 connect with the existing French rail network.
 A marshalling yard

 The question of Operation Chastity and its potential usefulness remains, but it is a difficult question to answer definitively.
-One thing is clear, however, Allied logistics planning was fatally flawed, and many people died as a result.
+One thing is clear, however, Allied logistics planning was fatally flawed, and this extended the war many months.

 An alternative contingency to Operation Chastity and the Breton ports was